A Multilevel Model for Coalition Governments. Uncovering Party-Level Dependencies Within and Between Governments.

 Explaining how macro-level outcomes emerge from their constituting parts at the micro-level is a complex undertaking.
 In empirical research, however, statistical methods that feature trivial aggregation functions dominate because methods to study more complex aggregation processes remain underdeveloped.
 In this thesis, I contribute to the development of empirical-statistical methods for the study of micro-macro links. … Read more

-Adolescent friendship networks exhibit limited interaction across both socioeconomic and racial lines.
-This study uses data from the National Study of Adolescent Health and a novel exponential random graph modeling approach to examine patterns and determinants of socioeconomic segregation in high school friendship networks, as well as its relationship to racial segregation.
-Findings reveal that … Read more
+Adolescent friendship networks exhibit limited interaction across socioeconomic and racial lines.
+Using Add Health data and a novel exponential random graph model, this study examines socioeconomic segregation in high school friendships and its relationship to racial segregation.
+Results show that networks are segregated less by socioeconomic status (SES) than by race, yet low-SES students are … Read more

 Analyzing complex data structures: network, spatial, multilevel, and text data.